berkayersoy/Excel-Wine-Reviews-Analysis-/README.md

 ![5-grouped_values](https://user-images.githubusercontent.com/44724944/197541372-808c87d0-cd10-4e97-945d-e5d0c7b8a44c.png)
 <p align="center">
 At last I grouped up the values to further analyze the trend.
-To answer my questions 1 and 2 I asked to myself in the beginning when I was starting this analysis, we can clearly conclude by stating that there is a cerralation between wine price and rating upto a certain price (70-150 usd) but then the trendline becomes flat.
+To answer my questions 1 and 2 I asked to myself in the beginning when I was starting this analysis, we can clearly conclude by stating that there is a corralation between wine price and rating upto a certain price (70-150 usd) but then the trendline becomes flat.
 100-150 usd price range seems like the sweet spot for getting yourself a high rated wine for a good price!
 </p>